Creating Value with ESG - Trinity Executive Education

 In relation to the governance component, the module will equip participants with actionable guidance on sustainable corporate governance, covering issues such as how to manage and engage different stakeholder groups as well as how to adopt a more sustainable business model.

 Issues, such as sustainable development, climate action, business and human rights, integrated reporting and stakeholder management are taking an increasingly important role for internationally operating businesses.

-Demand for ESG friendly business is driven by several groups.
+Demand for ESG-friendly business is driven by several groups.
 Consumers and investors call on companies more and more to improve their environmental and social performance.
 Regulators are incorporating ESG into legal frameworks for business.
 In particular, the EU Commission is expected to introduce regulation on ESG in 2021 that would make it legally mandatory for businesses operating in the EU to report on ESG criteria and implement sustainable corporate governance practices.
-The issue of climate change and the need to transition to a net-zero carbon economy by 2050 is also pushing companies to set more ambitious and science-based carbon reduction targets with a 2030 timeframe.
+The issue of climate change and the need to transition to a net-zero carbon economy by 2050 is also pushing companies to set more ambitious and science-based carbon reduction targets within a 2030 timeframe.

 Topics covered on the programme include: